Prey (2022 film): Plot

-French voyageurs, responsible for slaughtering the bison, come to check their trap, find Naru, and cage her.
+French voyageurs find and cage Naru and Sarii.
 Their interpreter, Raphael Adolini, questions Naru about the Predator, whom the Frenchmen have encountered before.
-When she refuses to talk, the lead voyageur reveals that he has Taabe captive and tortures him before using both siblings as bait for the Predator.
-While tied to a tree, Taabe admits to his sister that she had weakened the mountain lion, enabling him to kill it.
+When she refuses to talk, the lead voyageur reveals that he has Taabe captive and tortures him before using both siblings as bait for the Predator, which the French are intent on capturing.
 The Predator kills most of the Frenchmen while Taabe and Naru escape.
-Naru rescues Sarii from the camp and stumbles across a dying Raphael, who teaches her how to use his flintlock pistol in exchange for medical treatment for his severed leg.
+Naru rescues Sarii from the camp and stumbles across a dying Raphael, who teaches her how to use his flintlock pistol in exchange for treatment for his severed leg.
 Naru gives him herbs that reduce his body heat to stanch the bleeding.
-When the Predator arrives, Raphael plays dead, and Naru realizes that, due to his reduced heat, the creature cannot see him.
-After it accidentally steps on Raphael, he screams, and the Predator kills him.
+When the Predator arrives, Raphael plays dead.
+Naru realizes that, due to his reduced heat, the Predator cannot see him.
+After it accidentally steps on Raphael, he screams and is killed.

 Taabe arrives on horseback to rescue Naru.
 Together they weaken the Predator, but it kills Taabe.
 Naru flees and finds the surviving lead Frenchman.
-She knocks him out, severs one of his legs, and gives him an unloaded gun before eating the herbs to hide her body heat, baiting the Predator to kill the voyageur.
-She uses Raphael's pistol to ambush the creature, knocking off its mask, which she has previously seen to hold the targeting system for the Predator's spear gun.
-She steals the device and flees into the woods.
-Naru uses the Frenchman's severed leg to lure the Predator into the area with the mud-filled bog pit, where she has positioned the creature's mask so that it targets the pit.
-Without the mask, the Predator is less effective, so Naru injures it significantly before dragging it into the bog.
-As the Predator rises from the pit, it fires the spear gun at Naru and misses; the projectile homes in on the Predator, killing it.
+She captures him and uses him as bait.
+Consuming the herbs to hide her body heat, she uses Raphael's pistol to ambush the Predator after it has killed the voyageur, knocking off its mask, which she knows is used to direct its spear gun.
+She steals the device and lures the Predator into the bog, where she positions the mask to face the pit.
+She battles the Predator, which becomes mired in the bog.
+It fires the spear gun at Naru and misses; the mask guides the projectile back to the Predator, killing it.
 Naru severs its head and paints her face with its glowing green blood.
-She brings the head and the flintlock pistol back to her tribe.
-They honor her victory by declaring Naru as the new War Chief.
-Naru informs her tribe that it is time for them to move out.
+She returns with its head to her village, where she is declared the new War Chief.
+Naru informs her tribe that it is time for them to move.

-During the end credits in what amounts to a post-credit sequence, depicted as Comanche art, it's shown the tribe was attacked by another alien ship.
-Taking into account the history of the flintlock and the end of Predator 2, It seems that the tribe was tragically wiped out by the Predators.
+In a post-credits scene, the narrative is summarized in a series of ledger art paintings that ends with a depiction of three Predator vessels descending towards the tribe.